Marilyn Manson

 Brian Hugh Warner (born January 5, 1969), known professionally as Marilyn Manson, is an American rock musician.
 He is the lead singer and the only original member remaining of the same-titled band he founded in 1989.
-The band members initially created their stage names by combining the first name of an American female sex symbol with the last name of a male serial killer.
-The singer derived his name from the actress Marilyn Monroe and cult leader Charles Manson.
+The band members initially created their stage names by combining the first name of an American female sex symbol, Marilyn Monroe, and the last name of a male criminal and cult leader, Charles Manson.